mgyanku/mgyanku/README.md

 In my past internship at Accenture I worked as a backend developer, where I worked with AWS and Python to process data.

-- 💭 Currently working on my web scraping research for school (researching Scrapy and BeautifulSoup)
+- 💭 Currently working on a sport facility booking website.
-- 🌱 Currently learning about web scraping.
+- 🌱 Currently learning about Angular.
 - ⭐ Fun fact: I like to listen to jazz when i'm programming!

 ### 🛠 Languages: